MicrosoftDocs/fabric-docs/docs/data-science/data-wrangler.md

 ## Previewing and applying operations

 The results of a selected operation will be previewed automatically in the Data Wrangler display grid, and the corresponding code will automatically appear in the panel below the grid.
-To commit the previewed code, select “Apply” in either place.
-To get rid of the previewed code and try a new operation, select “Discard.”
+To commit the previewed code, select "Apply" in either place.
+To get rid of the previewed code and try a new operation, select "Discard."

 :::image type="content" source="media/data-wrangler/preview-operation.png" alt-text="Screenshot showing a Data Wrangler operation in progress." lightbox="media/data-wrangler/preview-operation.png":::